-The Machame route is one of the most popular paths among all 7 Kilimanjaro Climbing routes.
-Also known as the Whiskey route, this roue is rated as one of Kilimanjaro’s better trek and thus comes highly recommended.
+The Machame route is one of the most popular paths among all 7 Kilimanjaro Climbing Routes.
+Also known as the Whiskey route, this Kilimanjaro Route is rated as one of Kilimanjaro’s better trek and thus comes highly recommended.

 With a high success rate, African Scenic Safaris has made this route its personal favorite.
 To know more about our successful Kilimanjaro Routes and exclusive Kilimanjaro Climbing Packages, contact us.

 Upon arrival at Kilimanjaro International Airport you will be transferred to your accommodation where your guide will meet you for a full briefing and equipment check.

 Overnight Ameg Lodge (Classic) or Kaliwa Lodge (Premium)

 Machame Gate (1,800m/5,900ft) to Machame Camp (3,000m/9,800ft)

 Your head guide will meet you for the drive from Moshi to the Machame Gate (approximately 45min).
 After registration, begin climbing along a winding trail through beautiful and lush forest.
 Since this is the zone which experiences the most rainfall on the mountain you should be prepared for afternoon showers.
 These can make the trail slippery at times!
 The climb is steady, gradually easing as you approach camp at Machame Hut (9,800ft).
 The camp is located on the edge of the forest and giant heather zones.
 Approximately 6-7 hours of walking today.

 Elevation Gain: 840 metres / 2,800 feet